wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

 For organizations that have to choose a framework, confidence that the work is well done, and future releases are likely to remain stable.

-For larger projects like Drupal, which receive contributions from people outside the core team, confidence that this new patch from a person I don't know actually works, and doesn't break anything.
+For larger projects like Drupal, which receive contributions from people outside the core team, confidence that this new patch from a new community member actually works, and doesn't break anything.

 Personally, as a professional, I have come to rely on tests so much, that I strongly dislike working on projects that don't have any.
-Of course, I'm not talking about your typical news website, or blog; those fair well enough without tests.
-No, I'm talking about websites with complex functionality, like intranet sites, or even web applications.
-The amount of stress a team has to cope with when deployment comes around can be nerve wracking for &ldquo;unstable&rdquo; projects.
-Running a suite of tests with +95% coverage prior to deployment, on the other hand, gives a team confidence.
+Of course, I'm not talking about your typical news website, or blog; those fare well enough without tests.
+No, I'm talking about websites with complex functionality, like intranet sites or web applications.
+When deployment day comes around, it can be nerve wracking to push &ldquo;unstable&rdquo; projects to production. &ldquo;What might break this time?&rdquo; Running a suite of tests with +95% coverage prior to deployment, on the other hand, gives a team confidence.
 So much, in fact, that more and more major companies get into the practice of deploying to production several times _per day_.

 Unfortunately for us, Drupal developers, ...

-## Testing Drupal Projects Is Hard
+## Testing Drupal projects is hard

 And, if you've never done Drupal 7 or earlier testing, believe me: _it used to be much worse_.
 The fact is, Drupal is an incredibly complex beast, and it's architecture means that testing can be very complicated indeed.
-Not only that, the _time_ it takes to run these tests tends to be **much** higher than for other PHP projects, further discouraging programmers from writing them&emdash;upfront, or _at all_.
+Not only that, the _time_ it takes to run these tests tends to be **much** higher than for other PHP projects, further discouraging programmers from writing them&mdash;whether upfront, or _at all_.

-The Drupal core team, as a whole, doesn't really help here either.
+The Drupal core team, as a whole, doesn't really help here, unfortunately.
 Although Drupal 8 has a very impressive set of tests, one cannot say that it's exemplary either.

-Consider this small experiment, which compares running the entire Symfony Framework test suite with running Drupal core's suite.
+Consider this small experiment, which compares running the entire Symfony 4 Framework test suite with running Drupal 8.5.x's suite.
 I'm running these on a brand new Macbook Pro (2017, 4 CPUs, 16Gb of RAM, using SSDs), using PHP 7.1.4.
 I purposefully disabled all other non-critical software running on my Mac during the tests, so nothing would slow it down.

 ### Symfony 4